Sacred Heart Elementary School

 We will aim to have two specific IEP meetings each year, in the fall and in the spring, between parents and all staff working with the child.
 Parents and teachers will also meet at the Parent-Teacher interviews in the Fall.
 As well, there should be regular informal contact as needed between parents and teaching staff to address any needs or suggestions.

-There will be three formal written report cards during the school year.
-Interviews, student-led conferences and interim reports supplement these reports.
+There will be three formal written progress reports during the school year.
+Parent-Teacher Interviews and Student-Led Conferences supplement these reports.

 The Principal, in consultation with teachers and parents, will decide the grade promotion for students in exceptional cases (e.g. retaining students or skipping grades).